dip4k/DS-and-Algorithm-prep-in-TS/Readme.md

 - using eslint for code standard and prettier for formatting
 - using (node + ts-node) or deno to run program files

+### how to run

+- clone this repo
+- install npm packages by running --> npm install
+- when using deno, execute program file by running --> deno run fileLocation/filename.ts
+- when using node+ts-node --> ts-node fileLocation/filename.ts

 ## Will add test cases for testing program files

 ## Main Topics